ImpactInc/build-indicator/README.md

 Multiple projects and branches can be tracked, and an addressable RGB LED strip will flash/animate to indicate when things change; speaker output can utilise text-to-speech to communicate further information.

 ## How it works
 A collector periodically polls Bamboo's APIs to check for new builds, and utilises MQTT messages to notify any Raspberry Pi listeners of these changes.
-The Pis receive the data, and if relevant to the projects/branches they're interested in, they will flash/animate the RGB LEDs and play a sound/speak.
+The Pis receive the data, and if it is relevant to the projects/branches they're interested in, they will flash/animate the RGB LEDs and play a sound/speak.

 ## Hardware
 * (Optional) server to run the collector script to poll Bamboo data and publish build change messages.
 This can be run directly on the..
-* Raspberry Pi - receives build change messages, and sends RGB LED/audio data to an..
+* Raspberry Pi - receives build change messages, plays audio, and sends RGB LED data to an..
 * Arduino Nano - Receives RGB LED data from the Pi and drives an..
 * Addressable RGB LED strip, featuring WS2812B RGB LEDs
 * Audio speaker - connects to the Pi's standard 3.5mm audio jack